 Bacon Topped Meatloaf

-An old-fashioned meatloaf recipe adapted from Pat Nixon
+An old-fashioned meatloaf recipe adapted from Pat Nixon, former first lady

 - Prep Time: 20 minutes

 - Cook Time: 1 hour

 - Yield: 6 servings 1x